 When someone becomes addicted to alcohol, the substance becomes the most important thing in their life.
 It becomes the driving factor behind everything they do, behind everything that they are, and behind everything that they want to be and pursue.
 Alcohol becomes the main thing, and it tends to stay the main thing.
 Because of how immensely physically and mentally addictive it is, and because of how widely accepted it is in society, this substance creates a personal crisis for all those who are affected.

-The Facts and Statistics
+The Facts and Statistics on Alcohol Addiction

 Alcohol abuse and addiction are one of the most underreported and underrated addiction issues in the United States.
 Why?
 Well, for one thing, alcohol is legal, and it makes a lot of people a lot of money.
 In fact, the alcohol industry makes hundreds of millions of dollars every year.
 It is a huge industry.
 That’s why facts like this one from the National Institute on Alcohol Abuse and Alcoholism, (NIAAA) are so often swept under the rug: